 Step Three: Show them what they're missing

-This email example from Kate Spade does a great job of making the abandoned item the central focal point of the design, and also lets the model do all of the work in showing it off.
-They’re also providing a further purchase incentive by mentioning the free shipping and returns.
-This leads us on to our next point…
+This email example from Kate Spade does a great job of making the abandoned item the central point of the design, and also lets the model do all of the work in showing it off.

 Step Four: Make it extra worth their while

-Alternatively, you can also offer customers an entirely new offer to persuade them to finish their purchase (although we would advise against doing this too often.)
+Alternatively, you can also tempt customers with an entirely new offer to persuade them to finish their purchase.
 Try knocking a small percentage off the price to convince customers who are debating whether they can afford the item.
-You could also offer free standard delivery – something which is especially enticing around the holiday period.
+You could also offer free standard delivery - something which is especially enticing around the holiday period.

 Step Five: Showcase similar items